-JPT 3120 is an examination of modern Japanese literature, from the late nineteenth century to the present.
-The course will take an in-depth look at important authors and texts during this period.
-In addition to reading specific texts, students will develop the skills to analyze modern Japanese literature and conduct meaningful research on it.
+JPT 3330 is an examination of early modern Japanese literature, covering literature from what is known as the Edo period in Japan, 1600-1868.
+This is an important period in the development of Japanese literature and culture, when print technology made literary participation widely available to commoners for the first time, and urbanization created vibrant urban theatrical forms.
+The course will take an indepth look at important authors and texts during this period.
+In addition to reading specific texts, students will develop the skills to analyze early modern Japanese literature and conduct meaningful research on it.
 All readings are in English; no knowledge of Japanese is required.